La5te2/ChessAI/Gadus.md

 +\beta^B_{j,g}V^B_s,
 $$

 where $\beta^R_{j,g}$ and $\beta^B_{j,g}$ are learned scalars.
-The visibility matrices $V^R_s$ and $V^B_s$ are constructed once per encoded position and shared by every residual block.
+The visibility matrices $V^R_s$ and $V^B_s$ are constructed once for each encoded position and used by every residual block that processes that position.

-During training, the implementation evaluates the static, rook and bishop products separately and adds their outputs.
-This form avoids retaining a batch-sized $N\times K\times64\times64$ relation tensor for every block during backpropagation.
-Fused inference has no backward state to retain, so it first combines the three matrices and evaluates one grouped relation multiplication.
+During training, the implementation evaluates the products of the feature tensor with the static, rook-visibility and bishop-visibility matrices separately, then adds the three results.
+This algebraically equivalent form avoids retaining a batch-sized $N\times K\times64\times64$ relation tensor for every block during backpropagation.
+Inference retains no backward state, so its fused form first combines the three matrices and then performs one grouped relation multiplication.

 Let